wzf2000/RecLLMSim/README.md

 ## Filtered Data

 We provide manually labeled and filtered conversation data files in both Chinese and English under the `filtered_data` folder.
+All data marked as `drop: true` is dropped.
+In addition to the annotation, we also removed all statements with the "[System]: XXX" style at the end of an utterance.

 The format of the `.json` file is similar to raw data but add `label` for every data sample: